morguhnb/School_Related_Projects/ColorFy/README.md

 image possible, as close to its original form as possible.

 Our filters were designed using real user feedback from colorblind volunteers on social media, and via Google surveys.

+Note: The version of colorfy on my machine is the version just before some visual updates were made before the project's submission.
+If this message is visible, I have not recieved the most up to date version of the application yet, however all color filtering functionality is present.